 Glycemic index ( owing to physical/mechanical processing) is the defining attribute separating instant and steel cut oatmeal.

 Glycemic index matters, especially in the context of diabetes management, which is why the high glycemic index score of instant oatmeal is not necessarily ideal.

 When all else is equal, it generally makes sense to choose the food with a lower glycemic index even if it is certainly far from the most important characteristic of a food.

-If you eat a very strong diet and choose instant oatmeal out of convenience, it’s unlikely to have any great negative consequences on your health.
+If you eat a strongly balanced diet and choose instant oatmeal out of convenience, it’s unlikely to have any great negative consequences on your health.